Benefits Open Enrollment

 The following resources may assist retirees and their covered dependents during Open Enrollment:

-In addition to the above options, Humana will also be presenting during the MSU Benefits Fair at the following times (no need to RSVP):
+Humana will be presenting during the MSU Benefits Fair at the following times (no need to RSVP):

 Breslin Student Events Center